Data interface operations and connectivity

 Guarantor: Provides assistance to the LRA in the form of validating the identity of the Certificate Custodian in person.

-2.2 PKI device certificate
+2.2 Public Key Infrastructure (PKI) device certificate

 Public Key Infrastructure (PKI) device certificate facilitates the transmission of secure, encrypted, and authenticated electronic mail over the Internet.
 PKI encrypted media ensures that no sensitive information is exposed during transmission between organizations and the CESP.
 All PKI transmissions receive acknowledgement in both directions.

 The PKI device certificate and Managed Secure File Transfer (MSFT) account set-up must be completed prior to submitting any data files to the CESP.
-To obtain or make changes to an External Device Certificate, the request must be made by the organization's business contact by sending an email to the CESP.
-An External Device, Application, Group & Role Certificate Administration Form will be sent directly to the Certificate Custodian for completion in order to obtain a device certificate.
+To obtain or make changes to an External Device Certificate, the request must be made by the organization’s business contact by sending an email to the CESP.
+An External Device, Application, Group & Role Certificate Administration Form will be sent directly to the Certificate Custodian for completion to obtain a device certificate.

 Completed form must be sent to the CESP authorized LRA for processing.
 Each organization is limited to 2 External Device Certificates.
 One Certificate Custodian (user account) should be designated as primary, and the second Certificate Custodian as a back-up.
 Once the External Device Certificate becomes activated, reports already received through the primary certificate should be deleted.
 Reports not retrieved or deleted after 3 months will be cleared to reduce network congestion.
 The back-up account should be activated at least once a month to ensure that it is functioning properly.